mikew/nvrh/README.md

    --ssh-arg string [ --ssh-arg string ]            Additional arguments to pass to the SSH command [$NVRH_CLIENT_SSH_ARG] --enable-automap-ports                           Enable automatic port mapping (default: true) [$NVRH_CLIENT_AUTOMAP_PORTS]
    --insecure-direct-connect string                 Opens a public port on the server and connects directly to it.
 Use 'true' to connect to the server you're already passing
-   --help, -h                                       show help
+   --use-nvim-embed                                 Whether to use --embed instead of --headless (default: false) --help, -h                                       show help
 ```